 The results of your efforts produce success not only in terms of your productivity in the new position but also in the growth of your personal currency for future advancement in the organization.

 The magic question process is not an easy one.
-It requires honest self analysis, development of options and selecting a path that you believe will yield the success you expect.
-And being prepared to modify it on the run as you experience results.
+It requires honest self-analysis, development of options, and selecting a path that you believe will yield the success you expect.
+And be prepared to modify it on the run as you experience results.

 The magic question requires dedication and discipline.
 You can’t casually approach it; you must be all in otherwise don’t waste your time.

-In every leadership position I held, I coached my team to employ this process; the ones who chose to do the work were rewarded.
+In every leadership position I held, I coached my team to employ this process; the ones who chose to do the work were rewarded with successful careers.